hLeePage/goals_api_2/README.md

 }
 ```

-To sign out the signed-in user:
-POST   /oauth/revoke

-To do i'm not sure what yet:
-GET    /oauth/token/info
+To retrieve the signed-in user's profile information, as well as an array of followers and an array of followings:
+`GET`    `/me`

+To retrieve an array of the signed-in user's goals, along with an array of comments for each goal:
+`GET`    `/my_goals`

+To retrieve an array of all users, as well as an array of followers and an array of followings:
+`GET`    `/users`

 To retrieve an array of Rick's goals:
-GET    /users/<Rick's id>/goals

-To retrieve an array of all users:
-GET    /users
+`GET`    `/users/<Rick's id>/goals`

 To retrieve Rick's profile information, as well as an array of followers and an array of followings:
 GET    /users/<Rick's id>